10/28/2020 By Dr. Minas Chrysopoulo

 Step 4 involves discussing how the patient’s preferences favor certain options while taking the overall clinical picture into account.
 Patients may hold a view that one option fits their lifestyle and values better than another.
 This view may be different from the clinician’s.
 Shared decision-making recognizes the patient’s right to make these decisions, ensuring they are fully informed about the options they face, and the likely consequences both short- and long-term.

-While shared decision-making has many benefits, unfortunately it has not been widely adopted by the medical community.
-Reasons include the lack of training in this approach, the perception that it takes too much time to perform, and fear of potentially losing the patient if the doctor doesn’t offer all the treatment options.
+While shared decision-making has many benefits, unfortunately, it has not been widely adopted by the medical community.
+Reasons include the lack of training in this approach, the perception that it takes too much time to perform, and the fear of potentially losing the patient if the doctor doesn’t offer all the treatment options.
 It is therefore extremely important that patients advocate for themselves to ensure their voices are heard during their treatment planning, regardless of their medical diagnosis.

 Minas is a board-certified plastic surgeon, breast reconstruction surgeon, and microsurgeon.
 He specializes in state-of-the-art breast reconstruction, focusing on perforator flap breast reconstruction, nipple-sparing mastectomy, techniques to maximize aesthetic outcomes, and restoring sensation after mastectomy.

 Minas is certified by the American Board of Plastic Surgery and is an active member of several professional societies, including the American Society for Reconstructive Microsurgery (ASRM) and the American Society of Plastic Surgeons (ASPS).
 He serves on several educational committees for these organizations.
 Minas has authored and co-authored several book chapters and scientific articles in peer-reviewed journals and is routinely an expert speaker at regional, national, and international academic meetings.